View Grand River – McNamera to Burchfeld Park in a larger map

 The current along this stretch is relatively slow, and can easily be paddled upstream for even novice paddlers.
 My partner and I floated downstream, and the 3 mile trip took a little over 2 hours, with plenty of time for fishing.

 On the map, McNamera Landing is labeled with a yellow access marker.
-This put-in is a wooden stairway leading to a drop-off to the water.
+This put-in is a wooden stairway leading to a drop-off to the water, which can be deep at times of high water.
 The pic below shows only the top of 8 stairs to the water, and the river is too deep to stand in while getting into your yak, so this is essentially a dock entry situation.
 This can be difficult for novice paddlers or anyone not used to getting in and out of a yak without a firm grasp on land, but it can be done.
 Always remember to keep your butt low.
 A low center of gravity is key to not tipping.

-Bruchfield Park is a low, by contrast, is a sandy slope and labeled in green on the map above for it’s universal accessibility.
+Bruchfield Park is, by contrast to the put-in at McNamera, a low sandy slope and labeled in green on the map above for it’s universal accessibility.
 The only downside of taking out here is the 200 yard portage to the parking lot to the South.
 Still, I will absolutely return to this segment again, and I recommend it to anyone who’s never paddled the Grand River as a good place to start.

 Bruchfield park is an Ingham county park, so buy a pass for the year or be prepared to pay a $5 entry fee if you’re a non-resident.